S k i l l

 Negative exponent

-A number raised to a negative exponent has been defined to be the reciprocal of that number with a positive exponent.
+A number with a negative exponent is defined to be the reciprocal of that number with a positive exponent.

 av